 For example, when the government announces regulatory changes, businesses will develop policies and procedures in response to the announcement so that they are not affected by it.

 Some businesses develop policies without procedures, which is okay.
 But procedures are very important, especially where there is a need for specific operational instructions.
-In other words, employees will need to know the steps to take when an emergency occurs.
+In other words, employees will need to know the steps to take when an emergency or other less critical activity occurs.

 2. It starts with a plan